jacum/jacum.github.io/_posts/2021-01-03-akka-sensors.md

 - how many recovery events were replayed to recover actor (class) and how much time did it take?
 - how much time a persistence actor (class) spends persisting an event?

-This is essential information, that will allow engineers identifying poor performance, excess resource use and root causes of incidents.
+This is essential information, that will allow engineers identify poor performance, excess resource use and root causes of incidents.

 ## Existing solutions for Akka